CONTEMPORARY CERAMIC JEWELLERY, WALL ART AND HOMEWARES

 What inspired you to get involved in Renew Newcastle?

 Living in New York City for a decade gave me an understanding of the importance of urban renewal and I am excited to be a part of Newcastle’s efforts to revitalise its CBD.
-Additionally, opening a space through Renew Newcastle was also quite timely for me as just one month ago, my inventory arrived from the USA – I was all ready to open up shop!
+I was fortunate to be a part of Renew’s largest retail space for two and a half years and continue to participate in this renewal from my new studio space in Hamilton.